emqxarchive/emqx-enterprise-docs-en/config.rst

 MQTT Message Queue
 ------------------

-For every session EMQ X creates a message queue caching QoS1/2 messages:
+EMQ X creates a message queue to cache QoS1/2 messages in each session.
+Two types of messages are put into this queue:

 1. Offline messages for persistent session.

-2. Pending messages when inflight window is full.
+2. Messages which should be pended if inflight window is full.

 Queue Parameters: